MBlaureNs/brainfuck-rkt/README.md

 - Second line: Input to BF program, terminated by $ character
 - Rest of lines: BF program

-Sample program included in helloworld.bf
+Sample program included in helloworld.bf, sourced from wikipedia article